plan-be/iode/CONTRIBUTE.md

 where `keyword` is:
 - `cli` or `cmd` when working on the IODE CLI (cmd)
 - `gui` when working on the graphical user interface
-- `cython` when working on the Python binding for IODE
+- `python` when working on the Python binding for IODE
 - `doc` when working on the user of dev documentation
 - `nsis` when working on the Windows Installer and Updater
 - `release` when preparing a new release